Chat or Email with a Professional Counselor, Therapist or Psychologist

 Do you have a question for a licensed mental health professional, and you don’t have time to wait?
 Now you can put your questions to a counselor, therapist or psychologist and receive a personal reply online right now.
 Note that links provided here to commercial services represent an informed editorial recommendation of services which pay this site a referral fee when those services are used.

-Our free online psychologist service at Ask the Psychologist can only publish single replies to a small number of the many questions we receive every day, and private practices like the online therapy service we used to provide at one of our spin-off sites work with a very limited number of clients at a time.
+Our free online psychologist service at Ask the Psychologist used to publish single replies to a small number of the many questions we received every day, and private practices like the online therapy service we formerly provided at one of our spin-off sites work with a very limited number of clients at a time.
 But if you’d like some quicker feedback from a psychologist or other licensed mental health professional — without a waiting list — it may be easier than you think, thanks to reliable third party options.

-Back in 2005 or 2006, we accepted a brief advertising placement for an online counselor service from a company providing services by chat and telephone.
-Frankly, the ads were garish and distracting, the service was over-run with online psychics, and after a short time I concluded that the folks in charge weren’t particularly well tuned in to (or interested in) the specific needs of people looking for solid and well-grounded feedback on psychological or general mental health issues.
+Back in 2005 or 2006, we had accepted a brief advertising placement from them, but their ads were garish and distracting, the service was over-run with online psychics, and after a short time I concluded that the folks in charge weren’t particularly well tuned in to (or interested in) the specific needs of people looking for solid and well-grounded feedback on psychological or general mental health issues.
 We dropped the ad placement when the contract was finished, and it wasn’t renewed.
 We did keep an eye on the company, though, in case it eventually matured into the type of service we’d be happy working with again.

-Fast forward a few years, and the old service has now been taken over by a much larger company, one which originally specialised in providing live customer support systems — you’ve probably seen their live customer support icons on merchant sites of all kinds.
-Yes, there’s still a legacy of hundreds of online psychics (no offense if you’re into that sort of thing, and probably a lot of folks who call themselves psychics are pretty psychologically insightful, but I certainly would not call them online mental health professionals).
-Now, however, the company is putting a serious and sustained effort into building up its team of fully-qualified, licensed, and genuinely non-psychic mental health professionals.
+A few years later, it was taken over by a much larger company that had originally specialised in providing live customer support systems — you’ve probably seen their live customer support icons on merchant sites of all kinds.
+There was still a legacy of hundreds of online psychics (no offense if you’re into that sort of thing, and probably a lot of folks who call themselves psychics are pretty psychologically insightful, but I certainly would not call them online mental health professionals), but the company did put a serious and sustained effort into building up its team of fully-qualified, licensed, and genuinely non-psychic mental health professionals.

 All clinical material on this site is peer reviewed by one or more clinical psychologists or other qualified mental health professionals.
 This specific article was originally published by on and was last reviewed or updated by Dr Greg Mulhauser, Managing Editor on .